emil-muzz/emil-muzz/steamos-tricks.md

 * AMD Radeon RX 6600 @ 8GB VRAM
 * NetGear A6100 USB WiFi

+&nbsp;

 For this guide I am using HoloISO Update 4.0 (Dec 11, 2022)

 1. Write the image to a USB drive as instructed.
 2. Boot the USB drive and install to the desired drive.
 3. If you have a dkms driver to install, do it before restarting (see below).

 Nearly all user data is isolated to the /home partition, so it is possible to re-install without loosing much of anything.
 The HoloISO install script will detect if an existing /home partition exists and prompt if you would like to keep it or not.

+&nbsp;

 ### Adding a WiFi driver (dkms)
-In this case a Netgear A6100 USB WiFi adapter with [this driver](https://github.com/morrownr/8821cu-20210118), but this should also apply to dkms drivers for other devices.
+In this case a Netgear A6100 USB WiFi adapter with [this driver](https://github.com/morrownr/8821cu-20210118).
+But this should also apply to dkms drivers for other devices.

 I had a spare wifi router I configured as a WiFi to Ethernet bridge to download the source file archive from github.
 This may also be possible with the source file archive on a second USB drive.